Image Captions are Natural Prompts for Text-to-Image Models: Introduction

+Recently, numerous prompt-based methods have been introduced, where synthetic training datasets are constructed by querying T2I models with specific prompts.
+For example, \citet{sariyildiz2023fake} integrated class definition and multiple backgrounds into textual prompts, and \citet{yuan2022not} augmented the prompt set with CLIP templates.
+In addition, \citet{he2023is} also employed large language models (LLMs) to generate diverse prompts.
+However, according to \citep{shin2023fill}, the basic template, {\it i.e.}, \texttt {a photo of \{class name\}}, performs the best among these strategies.
+This invokes us to rethink {\it whether prompt design advances informative data synthesis for downstream model training}, a fundamental step in identifying the potential of T2I models for training image synthesis.

-Targeting the above problems, in this paper, we first show that the training effect of synthetic data depends on two factors of induced distribution complexity and the distance between induced and original distributions.
-Then Caption in Prompt (CiP), a simple and training-free framework, is accordingly proposed to construct class-relevant and informative prompts and achieve computationally efficient generation of informative synthetic training samples.
+In this paper, we offer an affirmative response to this question.
+Concretely, we investigate whether the class-relevant textual information in prompts can be decoded by T2I models and induce class-relevant visual information for learning prediction tasks.
+A simple and training-free framework, {\it \textbf{C}aption \textbf{i}n \textbf{P}rompt} (CiP), is proposed to construct class-relevant and informative prompts and achieve computationally efficient generation of informative synthetic training samples.
 Specifically, CiP generates high-quality textual prompts by leveraging the off-the-shelf image captioning models \citep{kumar2022imagecaptioning,li2023blip} to caption real images.
 The captions and class names are then concatenated to constitute the prompts.
+The overall pipeline of CiP is presented in Figure \ref{figure:workflow}.
 More diverse and informative training samples are consequently generated, as shown in Table \ref{tab:real_blip}.
-Further empirical analysis suggests that this improvement brought by CiP can be attributed to class-relevant information extraction ({\it e.g.}, backgrounds, relations and behaviors) from real data and clarification of polysemy.
-The overall pipeline of the proposed method is shown in Figure \ref{figure:workflow}.
 Since CiP is training-free, the proposed method is scalable to arbitrary-size datasets.
-We also explore CiP with the zero-shot setting, in which we caption synthetic images, on multiple model architectures, and with the large language model (LLM), in which we leverage LLM to refine image captions.
-Extensive experiments on ImageNette \citep{imagewang}, ImageNet-100 \citep{tian2020contrastive}, and ImageNet-1K \citep{russakovsky2015imagenet} verify that our method can improve the classification accuracy of models trained on synthetic data by a substantial margin of around ${10}\%$.

-Our contributions can be summarized as: \begin{itemize} \item Theoretical analysis is developed to guide the prompt design for improving the training effect of synthetic data; \item We propose a training-free method of CiP to prompt T2I generative models to synthesize informative training set by leveraging the off-the-shelf captioning model, and a post-hoc analysis is provided to illustrate the effectiveness of our method. \item Extensive experiments conducted on multiple datasets including ImageNet-1K, verify that our method can improve training effects of synthetic data by a large margin of around ${10}\%$. \end{itemize}